DPDK/dpdk/doc/guides/rel_notes/faq.rst

 This is most likely due to the test application not being run with sudo to promote the user to a superuser.
 Alternatively, applications can also be run as regular user.
-For more information, please refer to *Intel® DPDK Getting Started Guide*.
+For more information, please refer to *DPDK Getting Started Guide*.

 If I want to change the number of TLB Hugepages allocated, how do I remove the original pages allocated?
 --------------------------------------------------------------------------------------------------------